Frequently Asked Questions

-General information about visas is available on the Department of Home Affairs website at: www.homeaffairs.gov.au/Trav.
-If you do not know which visa to apply for, a visa Finder tool is available at: www.homeaffairs.gov.au/Trav/Visa-1/.
+General information about visas is available on the Department of Home Affairs website from the homepage at: https://immi.homeaffairs.gov.au/.
+If you do not know which visa to apply for, you can explore your visa options: https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-finder.

 If you are applying for a Visitor visa, any family members need to lodge their own (separate) visa applications.

 Checklists for visas processed in Vietnam are available at: http://vietnam.embassy.gov.au/hnoi/DIBPchecklists2016.html.
 Specific checklists are also available when making applications online on ImmiAccount.

 Information about fees and charges is available on the Home Affairs website: https://immi.homeaffairs.gov.au/visas/visa-pricing-estimator.
 If you are applying for a visa as you will be travelling for business as a representative of a foreign government (evidence will be required), the visa application charge is nil.

 Any applications should be lodged several weeks before your intended travel date.
 We recommend that you do not enter into any financial commitments, such as purchasing airline tickets, before you have been notified of a decision on your visa application.
 The Department is not liable for financial loss incurred by clients whose visa application was finalised later than expected or where an application was unsuccessful.

 Any applications should be lodged several weeks before your intended travel date (and preferably earlier before peak holiday periods).
 As applications are assessed on a case-by-case basis, actual processing times vary due to individual circumstances including:

 - whether you have lodged a complete application, including all necessary supporting documents.

 - how promptly you respond to any requests for additional information.